So You Want to Start Your Own Business? – 10 Things They Never Tell You

 - Every successful salesman and marketing person will tell you that most buyers are impulsive.
 They don’t always buy something because they need it, but more because they are convinced that they need it.
 Part of that convincing is how the product looks.

-That said, I am not suggesting that is ok for your product to be average and that you should spend most of your time on marketing and branding.
+That said, I am not suggesting that it is ok for your product to be average and that you should spend most of your time on marketing and branding.

 What I suggest, is that you should spend an equal amount of time on creating a great product and on promoting it successfully.